 Activity 8: Local Policies for Portability

-This activity was initially approved in our FY 2009 Annual MTW Plan and was modified through our FY 2010 Plan.
-The initial implementation of this activity began on October 1, 2009 and the work requirement for portability was implemented on August 1, 2010.
+- FY 2009: Initial Approval.
+The initial implementation of this activity began on October 1, 2009 - FY 2010: Amended to add a work requirement for portability.
+The work requirement was implemented on August 1, 2010.